 An excisional biopsy is done by a surgeon in an operating room.

 The surgeon will use local anesthetic to numb the area that will be biopsied.
-You’ll also get a drug to help you sleep (sedative), rather than general anesthesia.
+You’ll get a drug to help you sleep (sedative), rather than general anesthesia.
 The sedative will be given by vein (through an IV).

 Most people don’t need to stay overnight in the hospital.